 Entries and materials submitted will not be returned and may be displayed, shown, duplicated, published or reproduced for educational and/or promotional purposes as New York Festivals® deems appropriate.
 By entering, the entrant agrees to hold New York Festivals and any of its affiliated companies exempt from any costs or expenses of any claim arising out of any such use.

 Entrants have the option to not have their entry available in its entirety on our websites by exercising the option listed on the online entry form.
 Entrants who exercise that option may upload trailers once judging has concluded if they desire to showcase their winning entries.

 New York Festivals assumes no responsibility for the acts or omissions of those individuals or entities submitting entries pursuant to this notice.
 By entering, entrants guarantee they have obtained the permission of the rights-holder for any submission.
 All submitting entities and/or individuals are advised to review submissions with respect to correct name credits and other information.

 All copies of entries submitted become the property of International Awards Group, LLC, and its affiliated awards companies, AME Awards, The Global Awards, Midas Awards and the New York Festivals, (hereafter collectively referred to as IAG), for supplemental presentations to educational institutions, trade groups and the public generally, and will not be returned.
 Entrant specifically grants worldwide, royalty-free permission to IAG to play or show the entries at award presentations, IAG sponsored screenings around the world or in any private presentation with or without charge whenever and as often as IAG and its representatives see fit without any compensation to Entrant.

 We no longer accept offline paper forms.
+We no longer accept entries delivered by post.
 Please use our online entry system for each of your submissions.
-A confirmation/invoice of the total for all your entries will be automatically generated at Checkout with the total amount due and shipping instructions
+A confirmation/invoice of the total for all your entries will be automatically generated at Checkout with the total amount due and shipping instructions.